American Citizenship Award

 -Conduct a proper flag retirement ceremony/disposal

--Work on a service project to support active duty military
+-Work on a service project to support active duty military or law enforcement

 -Work on a service project to support veterans

 -Participate in parade or event for Memorial Day or Fourth of July

 -Participate in a relay or run to raise funds for wounded warriors

 –Other service activities.
 If you participate in service programs and are not sure if they would “count” as Citizenship Service, please contact Compass to confirm at email@example.com

 Citizenship Education activities should be informative explorations that teach aspects of how the government works, how the legal system works, or information about voting.
 Example Citizenship Education activities are:

 -Take a tour of US Capitol, White House, or Supreme Court